qujq/qujq.github.io/README.md

 All homeworks link:
 https://qujq.github.io/asnfoa.html

-hw3 is in this repo
+hw3 is in this repo<br>
-For others please refer to other corresponding repo
+For others (hw6, hw8, hw9), please refer to other corresponding repo